Best Homemade Pancake Recipe Using Fresh Milled Flour

 - 1 tsp vanilla extract

-- butter or other cooking fat (I have also used sausage grease, bacon grease, and avocado oil with good results.)
+- 2 tbsp butter or other cooking fat, plus more as necessary to grease skillets (I have also used sausage grease, bacon grease, and avocado oil with good results.)

 Instructions